 - Class Action Park (documentary about an infamous New Jersey water park) – released August 27, 2020

-- Let Them All Talk (comedy film starring Meryl Streep and Gemma Chan, and directed by Stephen Soderbergh) – release date TBA
+- Let Them All Talk (comedy film starring Meryl Streep, Candice Bergen, and Gemma Chan, and directed by Stephen Soderbergh) – released December 10, 2020

-- On the Record (documentary about allegations of sexual abuse against Russell Simmons) – scheduled to air on Crave 1 on September 21, 2020; may be released on-demand sooner
+- On the Record (documentary about allegations of sexual abuse against Russell Simmons) – released on Crave on September 19, 2020

-- Unpregnant (road movie starring Haley Lu Richardson and Barbie Ferreira) – to be released September 10, 2020 (per post on Bell Media's PR site)
+- Unpregnant (road movie starring Haley Lu Richardson and Barbie Ferreira) – released September 10, 2020

-We believe it is highly likely that, based on their existing relationship with WarnerMedia, Crave will have effective first right of refusal on the majority of HBO Max-exclusive films.
-However, the Globe piece seems to make clear that Crave may still make decisions on a film-by-film basis.
+We believe it is highly likely that, based on their existing relationship with WarnerMedia, Crave will have effective first right of refusal on the majority of HBO Max-exclusive films and specials.
+However, the Globe piece seems to make clear that Crave may still make decisions on a case-by-case basis.

 In regards to new cuts of previously-released Warner Bros. films, such as the Zack Snyder cut of Justice League set to be released on HBO Max in 2021, we think the situation is less clear.
 That's because Warner Bros. has already sold off Canadian broadcast rights to its theatrical films to different outlets in separate broadcast/streaming windows, whereas it's been keeping these rights for itself in the U.S. (i.e., on TNT and TBS, and now HBO Max).

-In Canada, the original cut of the film has already cycled off both Crave and Netflix, and if recent history for other Warner Bros. (and specifically DC Extended Universe) films holds, the next broadcast window for the original cut will be with Corus and its Showcase channel, where it'll air periodically for a couple of years.
+In Canada, the original cut of the film has already cycled off both Crave and Netflix, with the broadcast rights currently held by Corus and its Showcase channel, where it began airing in 2020 and will likely continue airing periodically for a couple of years thereafter.
 So that might preclude a release of the recut on Crave – though it's not obvious whether Showcase would then automatically be able to air the recut either.
 (For what it's worth, MobileSyrup recently reported that Warner Bros. told them that international release plans are still being finalized.)

 What original programs are not part of Crave's deal with HBO Max?

 While Crave will have a broad selection of HBO Max programs, there are still a number of exclusions.
-Whereas Crave's current partnership with for HBO's mainline programming has covered most acquisitions from third-party producers, as well as co-productions like the British miniseries Years and Years or Chernobyl, it does not appear that similar HBO Max acquisitions will be covered in the same way.
+Although Crave's current partnership for HBO's mainline programming has covered most acquisitions from third-party producers, as well as co-productions like the British miniseries Years and Years or Chernobyl, to date, similar HBO Max acquisitions have not been covered in the same way.

-There are several HBO Max original programs (or U.S. debuts) that we know for sure will have Canadian broadcasters other than Bell Media / Crave, listed in the table below:
+There are several other HBO Max original programs (or U.S. debuts) that we know for sure will have Canadian broadcasters other than Bell Media / Crave, a few of which are listed in the table below: